SleipnirGroup/Choreo/docs/usage/saving.md

 ## Open File

 This opens the system’s file select dialog to select the robot’s `.chor` file.
-This should already be in your robot project root folder.
+This .chor file should be under the folders "src/main/deploy/choreo" in your robot project.

 ## Save File

 This opens the system’s file save dialog to select where to save the robot’s `.chor` file.
-Choreo strongly recommends saving this file in your robot project root folder.
+Choreo strongly recommends saving this file in your deploy/choreo folder within your project.

 ## New File